“Be the change you wish to see in the world.”

-As you work to activate your vision, these three areas will help define a process for leading change, going beyond just being the change.
-First, we must be a person grounded in our core values so we can then lead the change that our vision illuminates.
+As you work to activate your vision, these three areas will help define a process for leading change.
+You have to go beyond just being the change.
+First, we must be a person grounded in our core values so we can lead the change that our vision illuminates.

 For more inspiration this month, check out the powerful questions, quotes, and resources we share on our social media channels this month.
-We also are excited to feature a new Millennial Spotlight™ podcast later this month to help deepen your perspective around changemaking and leading for the social good.Lead the change you desire with authenticity based on your values.
+We will feature a new Millennial Spotlight™ podcast later this month to deepen your perspective around changemaking and leading for the social good.Lead the change you desire with authenticity based on your values.
 Click To Tweet

 Be the Revolution,